 Do you keep wax melts and candles on hand at all times in your home?
 If so, you have likely experienced the dreaded spilling of a candle or wax melt at one time or another.

 Unfortunately, when candles hit the carpet, it may seem hopeless to even attempt to clean it.
-However, with a few tips and tricks, you can learn how to get candle wax out of carpet and just about any surface area without feeling stumped and overwhelmed.
+However, with a few tips and tricks, you can learn how to remove candle wax out of the carpet and just about any surface area without feeling stumped and overwhelmed.

 When you spill candle wax onto your carpet, don’t fret.
 There are multiple methods to help with getting a candle up from the carpet and removing it from flooring and other surfaces altogether.
 For both methods highlighted here today, you will be working with warmth or cold.

 When Freezing Wax in Carpet, You Will Need:

 - A bag/bowl of ice, or an ice pack

 - A cotton towel (the more absorbent, the better)